Willyb15/Data-Science-Python/Week1/README.md

 * You will be able to:
 	* perform operations on numeric variable types
 	* write loops to solve numerically based problems
-	* fully control the flow of your programs
+	* control the flow of your programs
     * test these ideas in the console and with scripts
 * You will understand:
 	* variable types